 However, after around 50 years many of these windows are in a very poor condition.
 Physical and chemical interactions between reinforced concrete and glass and the often exposed architectural setting pose a special challenge for the conservation of dalle de verre windows and make specific approaches to their preservation necessary.
 Structural-physical factors also play an important role.
-In selected case studies, we investigate preservation conditions and causes of deterioration and develop appropriate conservation concepts in close collaboration with European research partners.
+In selected case studies, we investigate preservation conditions and causes of deterioration and develop appropriate conservation concepts.

 Selected case studies

 - Parish church at Courfaivre (JU).
 Dalle de verre by Fernand Léger created in 1953/54.

 - Reformed church at Delémont (JU).
 Dalle de verre by Bodjol created in 1959.